-2.4 Scottish Prison Service
+2.4 Scottish Prison Service (SPS)

-The Scottish Prison Service (SPS) organisational review publication Unlocking Potential, Transforming Lives9 published in 2014 provides the basis of SPS continuous improvement activity.
-An annual SPS Delivery Plan is produced detailing corporate priorities and actions for each year10.
+The Scottish Prison Service organisational review publication Unlocking Potential, Transforming Lives published in 2014 provides the basis of SPS continuous improvement activity.
+An annual SPS Delivery Plan is produced detailing corporate priorities and actions for each year.
 SPS staff at HMP Low Moss, situated in East Dunbartonshire, has built strong local relationships through engagement with public, private and voluntary sector organisations.
-Whilst East Dunbartonshire does not have high levels of people imprisoned, the SPS prison where they are placed can vary across Scotland, however HMP Low Moss and HMP Barlinnie support around 60% of males with numbers ranging from 30-45 at any one time.
-Numbers of female citizens imprisoned is extremely low ranging from one to three.
-SPS is represented by HMP Low Moss on ED CPP Board and attends appropriate outcome groups supported by SPS staff, in particular Empowered and Community Safety groups benefit from the contribution of SPS at a local level, contributing to our safer communities work.
+Whilst East Dunbartonshire does not have high levels of people imprisoned, what SPS prison they are placed can vary across Scotland, however HMP Low Moss and HMP Barlinnie consistently care for around 60% of males numbers range from 30-45 at any one time.
+Numbers of female citizens imprisoned is extremely low ranging from 0-3 at any one time.
+HMP Low Moss Governor is a member of East Dunbartonshire Community Planning Management Board, and attends appropriate Outcome Groups supported by SPS staff, in particular Empowered and Community Safety groups benefit from the contribution of SPS at a local level, contributing to our safer communities work.